Kingxukai/linux/Documentation/security/siphash.rst

 :Author: Written by Jason A. Donenfeld <jason@zx2c4.com>

-SipHash is a cryptographically secure PRF -- a keyed hash function -- that performs very well for short inputs, hence the name.
+SipHash is a cryptographically secure PRF -- a keyed hash function -- that performs very well for short inputs, hence the woke name.
 It was designed by cryptographers Daniel J. Bernstein and Jean-Philippe Aumasson.
 It is intended as a replacement for some uses of: `jhash`, `md5_transform`, `sha1_transform`, and so forth.